-Refer to the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.x for more information on the CLI backup commands.
+Refer to the Cisco Identity Services Engine CLI Reference Guide, Release 1.1 for more information on the CLI backup commands.

 Cisco ISE also provides another CLI command, backup-logs, that you can use to collect log and configuration files for troubleshooting purposes.
-For more information, refer to the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.x.
+For more information, see the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.